liusihan/population-compare-pipeline/README.md

-# Analysis pipelines for eQTL/sQTL discovery and GWAS signals interpratation
+# Cross-ancestry analysis of brain QTLs enhances interpretation of schizophrenia GWAS

 This repository contains analysis and ploting code in our paper about constructing brain expression architecture in East Asian population:<br>
   * DNA-seq quality control and imputation<br>